gejun123456/bootstrap-java-blog/README.md

 --------
 - you can use a different port like java -jar target/attchment.jar --server.port=9090
 - edit your own about in `src\main\resources\templates\about.ftl`
+- edit your language in `SampleController.localeResolver` now support with english and chinese.

 Screenshots
 -----------